 - Does Not Ship To:

-Transforming your garden or backyard into a tropical retreat has never been easier thanks to the Loquat Tree.
+Transforming your garden or backyard into a tropical retreat has never been easier thanks to the Loquat.
 Plant them by themselves or intermingle this Asian beauty with a few palm trees and you can create a tropical paradise right at home.

 Perfect Size for a Multitude of Planting Possibilities

-Loquats will grow to about 10 feet high, making them a good size for a diversity of planting options.
-The shiny, thick leaves with saw tooth edges and delicate white flowers combine for a tropical look and fresh scent that will help you escape from the day’s stress.
+Loquats will grow to a manageable mature height with pruning, making them a good size for a diversity of planting options.
+The shiny, thick leaves with saw tooth edges and delicate white flowers combine for a tropical look and fresh scent that will help you escape from the day's stress.

 Delicious Fruit with a Flavor all its own

 The visual appeal and subtle fragrance aren't the only tropical features of the Loquat.
 Its juicy orange flesh has a delicious tropical flavor-like a sweet, tangy plum and a kumquat all in one.